-The Confidential Instructions describe information required by the Examiners.
+The Confidential Instructions also describe information required by the Examiners.
 This will include a set of results for the experiments, which the Supervisor should obtain out of sight of the candidates.
-A Supervisor's Report Form is included in the Confidential Instructions.
-Centres must complete this form and enclose a copy in each envelope of scripts.
-If any assistance is given to candidates, the Supervisor's Report Form must include full details of this assistance.
-The marking process may be delayed and candidates may be disadvantaged if the Supervisor's Report Form or sample results are missing or do not contain the information required.
+A Supervisor's Report is included in the Confidential Instructions.
+Centres must complete this and enclose a copy in each packet of scripts.
+If any assistance is given to candidates, the Supervisor's Report must include full details of this assistance.
+The marking process may be delayed and candidates may be disadvantaged if the Supervisor's Report or sample results are missing or do not contain the information required.

-If there is any doubt about the interpretation of the Confidential Instructions document or the suitability of the apparatus available, enquiries should be sent to the Product Manager for Biology at Cambridge, using either email (info@cie.org.uk) or fax (+44 1223 553558) or telephone (+44 1223 553554).
+If there is any doubt about the interpretation of the Confidential Instructions or the suitability of the apparatus available, enquiries should be sent to Cambridge, using either email (info@cie.org.uk) or fax (+44 1223 553558) or telephone (+44 1223 553554).